-The 2015 edition of the Spartan squad to the best year in school history as York advanced to the Elite Eight before falling 10-8 to Middlebury.
+The 2015 edition of the Spartan squad was the best year in school history, before 2017, as York advanced to the Elite Eight before falling 10-8 to Middlebury.
 The Spartans went 15-6 overall and 7-1 in the CAC as they advanced to the CAC championship game for the fourth straight year.
 The Spartans also earned their four straight NCAA Tournament berth.
 The year was one of firsts as defender Karlie Dougherty earned the Spartans' first ever women's lacrosse CAC Player of the Year Award.
 She also earned York's first first-team All-American while she also earned the IWLCA Defender of the Year.
 Dougherty and Strauch earned All-American accolades for the Spartans while five players earned All-CAC accolades.

 The 2014 squad posted 15 wins and a third straight trip to the CAC championship game and NCAA Tournament.
 The Green and White picked up an NCAA Tournament win over St. John Fisher as York advanced to the Sweet 16 for the second straight year.
 York had five players earn All-CAC honors while four Spartans earned IWLCA all-region accolades.
 Erica Mulford and Ashley Smith were selected as IWLCA All-Americans.